shaquille-hall/se577-train-system/README.md

 ### User makes a reservation

 1. User enters their desired destination stop, source stop, and a departing date.
 User also specifies if they want one-way or round-trip tickets.
 If they want round-trip tickets, the system prompts the user to enter their date of return.
 2. System responds with a list of paths that satisfy the user's request.
 Each path includes all constituting details such as stops, trips, connections, dates, times and total path time.
-(You will have to do some tricky algorithmic work to find these paths.
-I suggest looking at something like [Raptor](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/01/raptor_alenex.pdf) or something based on Dijkstra's.)
+(You will have to implement some kind of algorithm to find these paths.
+However, this is not an Algorithms class so you will not be graded on this.
+As long as you can find some kind of path between two stops.
+But if you do want to try a proper solution, consider Dijkstra's or Microsoft's [Raptor](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/01/raptor_alenex.pdf).)
 3. User selects their desired path along with the class of seat (coach, business, etc.) they want for each leg (trip) of their journey.
 If round-trip was selected, the user must select from a two lists of paths.
 One for each direction.
 4. User enters how many passengers of each type (adult, child, infant, etc.) and any relevant discounts (student, veteran, senior, etc.).
 User may also enter a discount code.
 5. User enters if they are checking any bicycles and if so how many.